The Olympus M.Zuiko 75mm f/1.8 is one of the tip-top prime lenses of the OM lens lineup, before you reach the elite tier of f/1.2 Pro primes.

-The Olympus M.ZUIKO DIGITAL ED 75mm f/1.8 Looks every inch the bigger but still very compact sibling to the M.ZUIKO DIGITAL 25mm f/1.8, with an identical look and feel.
-Similarities include being an MSC (Movie Stills Compatible) lens with clean styling and no switches, just an electronically coupled focus ring as its only moving part.
+Part of the M.Zuiko Premium line, the Olympus M.Zuiko 75mm f/1.8 looks a little bit like a bigger version of the Olympus M.Zuiko 25mm f/1.8, though the similar appearance belies markedly superior build quality.
+Similarities include being an MSC (Movie Stills Compatible) lens with clean styling and no switches, just an electronically coupled (but silky smooth with huge throw) focus ring as its only moving part.

 Olympus M.Zuiko 75mm f/1.8: Specifications

 Maximum magnification ratio: 0.1x

 Filter size: 58mm

 Build quality feels solid and robust, even though the lens weighs a mere 305g.
 That’s only around half the weight of some 85mm f/1.8 lenses for full-frame cameras.
 It feels a very natural and well-balanced fit on Olympus PEN and OM-D bodies, while giving a useful ‘effective’ telephoto focal length, equivalent to 150mm on a full-frame camera.

 With that in mind, an AF-on/hold button would have been a nice addition but it’s not featured.
 If you feel that 150mm is a bit of a stretch, there's also an Olympus 45mm f/1.8 that bridges the gap between the 25mm and 75mm lenses.

 Additional up-market features, compared with the Olympus 25mm, include three ED (Extra-low Dispersion) glass elements, and the inclusion of nine rather than seven diaphragm blades.
 The latter helps to ensure a particularly well-rounded aperture.